Ceramic Dictionary

 Ceramics have always been popular in Spain and earthenware pottery has existed for thousands of years.
 First Iberian pottery; later Greek and Roman; then, with the conquest of the Arabs came the methods of Luster and Majolica.

 What makes the Majolica method different from others is that bisque (already fired clay) is covered with an opaque glaze-base and decorated with metallic oxide glaze colors.
-They are both fired to gather, this integrates the colors that overlap forming other colors and the result is a brightly colored, glossy surface that maintains and enhances the lines, colors and quality of the decoration.
+They are both fired togather, this blends the colors that overlap each other forming other colors and the result is a brightly colored, glossy surface that maintains and enhances the lines, colors and quality of the decoration.

 The metals used were gold, silver, tin, platinum and copper.
 Silver and copper created brown, orange and red, which sometimes appeared so dark as to look black.
 The Majolica method developed, changing and evolving, new ways of making colors were found, without having to use expensive metals, so work became cheaper and quicker.
 In each pottery company the preparation of colors was a specialty and top secret.
 The employer, who made and prepared the colors to be used, had the job of measuring and keeping account of the quantities given out to the workers who decorated the ware.